 - 1. STOP!
-Read the safety information above. - 2.
-Make sure equipment shutoff valve is fully open. - 3.
-Press in and turn control knob clockwise to the OFF position. - 4.
-Wait five (5) minutes to clear out any gas.
-Then smell for gas around heater and near the floor.
+Read the safety information above. - Make sure equipment shutoff valve is fully open. - 3.
+Turn control knob clockwise to the OFF position. - 4.
+Wait five minutes to clear out any gas.
+Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you don't smell gas, go to the next step.